-Macrophages act as crucial cells in innate immune system, which could modulate the normal ovarian function during ageing process, with roles in regulating follicle growth, tissue remodeling at ovulation and formation and regression of corpus luteum [62].
-Interestingly, when we make poor progression of ovarian cancer into consideration, the number of macrophages increases may indicate the critical role of these immune cells during ageing process [63].
-Additionally, M2 subtypes of macrophages are the main source of inducers in the tumor associated microenvironment and paly critical role in the regulation of tumor metastasis, invasion and any other malignant behaviours [64].
-Negatively modulating M2 macrophages polarization and reducing percentage of macrophages could be delaying ovarian cancer progression.
+Macrophages have the ability to modulate ovarian function during the aging process due to their roles in follicle growth regulation, tissue remodeling during ovulation, and corpus luteum formation and regression [62].
+Interestingly, in cases where there is poor progression of OC, the increased number of macrophages present may indicate the critical role these immune cells play during the aging process [63].
+Additionally, M2 macrophages are the main source of inducers in the tumor-associated microenvironment and contribute to the regulation of tumor metastasis, tumor invasion, and other malignant behaviors [64].
+Negatively modulating M2 macrophage polarization and reducing the proportion of macrophages could delay OC progression.

-4. Therapeutic strategies for ovarian cancer by modulating macrophages during ageing process
+4. Therapeutic strategies for OC that involve modulating macrophages during the aging process

-The occurrence and development of tumors can trigger a series of related inflammatory reactions and serve as therapeutic target for the development of potential measures.
-Inflammatory microenvironment is able to promote drug resistance and gene instability of tumor epithelial cells, and also affect the colonization and infiltration of immune cells, such as macrophages [65,66].
-Many studies have indicated that TAMs play critical roles of "bridge" to interact with tumor cells during the occurrence and development of malignant tumors.
-At present, there are four therapeutic approaches by targeting TAMs: inhibition of the growth of TAMs, prevention of the recruitment of macrophages, repolarization of M2-like TAMs into M1 macrophages, and delivery through nanoparticle and liposomal system delivery mode [67].
+The occurrence and development of tumors can trigger a series of inflammatory reactions that can serve as therapeutic targets.
+On the one hand, it has been found that inflammatory microenvironments can promote drug resistance and gene instability in tumor epithelial cells and affect the infiltration and colonization of immune cells, such as macrophages [65,66].
+On the other hand, TAMs act as a “bridge,” interacting with tumor cells during the occurrence and development of malignant tumors.
+At present, there are four therapeutic approaches that target TAMs: inhibition of the growth of TAMs, prevention of the recruitment of macrophages, repolarization of M2-like TAMs into M1 macrophages, and nanoparticle- and liposome-based delivery [67].

 Studies have shown that human recombinant antibody single-chain variable fragments (scFv) can be used to prevent the binding of mesothelin and macrophages, thus inhibiting the polarization of M0 macrophages into TAMs [68].
-Currently, some therapeutic drugs targeting TAMs are still under exploration or have been used in clinical practice.
-For example, trabectedin can interfere with the survival of TAMs [69], and alemtuzumab reduces the number and activity of TAMs by targeting the surface proteins [70].
-Nanoparticles loaded with cisplatin can be endocytosis by TAMs, thus affecting tumor cells and playing a role in targeted therapy [71].
-Histidine-rich glycoprotein (HRG) has the ability to regulate the repolarization of M2-like TAMs to M1 macrophages, thereby inhibiting tumor malignant proliferation and metastasis, and promoting the anti-tumor immune response [72].
-Paclitaxel, an anti-tumor drug used in the treatment of OC, can regulate the repolarization of M2 macrophage to M1 macrophage through TLR4-dependent pathway, thereby inhibiting the tumor growth [73].
-In addition, studies have indicated that the relationship between macrophage polarization and OC can be affected by cisplatin.
-In cisplatin-sensitive tumor cells, macrophages elevate epithelial-mesenchymal transition (EMT) process and EMT-related gene expressions, while such effects cannot be found in cisplatin-resistant tumor cells, suggesting the significant role of macrophage polarization in tumor malignant progression [74].
+Several therapeutic drugs that target TAMs are being investigated or have been used in clinical practice.
+For example, trabectedin can interfere with the survival of TAMs [69], and alemtuzumab reduces the number and activity of TAMs by targeting surface proteins [70].
+Nanoparticles loaded with cisplatin can be endocytosed by TAMs and thus affect tumor cells and play a role in targeted therapy [71].
+Histidine-rich glycoprotein (HRG) has been found to regulate the repolarization of M2-like TAMs into M1 macrophages; hence, it could be used to inhibit the proliferation and metastasis of malignant tumors and promote an anti-tumor immune response [72].
+Paclitaxel, an anti-tumor drug used in the treatment of OC, can regulate the repolarization of M2 macrophages into M1 macrophages through the TLR4-dependent pathway, thereby inhibiting tumor growth [73].
+Studies have also indicated that the relationship between macrophage polarization and OC can be affected by cisplatin.
+In cisplatin-sensitive tumor cells, macrophages promote the epithelial-mesenchymal transition (EMT) process and EMT-related gene expression, while such effects cannot be found in cisplatin-resistant tumor cells, suggesting that macrophage polarization plays a significant role in malignant tumor progression [74].

-Some plant extracts display the function to inhibit tumor growth by the alteration of macrophage polarization.
+Some plant extracts have been found to inhibit tumor growth by altering macrophage polarization.
 For example, in OC, neferine affects angiogenesis by regulating the polarization of TAMs, thus exerting anti-tumor effects [75].
-The deoxyschisandra extracted from berries inhibit the activity of M2 macrophage, and onionin A not only enhances the cytotoxic effect of OC cells, but also restrain the activity of M2 macrophages [76,77].
-Thus, the above data indicated that the strategy targeting macrophage polarization is an effective way to inhibit the malignant progression of OC.
+In other research, deoxyschisandra extracted from berries has been found to inhibit the activity of M2 macrophages, and onionin A has been found to have a cytotoxic effect on OC cells and restrain the activity of M2 macrophages [76,77].
+Thus, these findings indicate that targeting macrophage polarization is an effective strategy for inhibiting the malignant progression of OC.

 Discussion and perspective